tonymugen/bayesicMatrix/README.md

 # Overview

 This library implements a class similar to the [GNU Scientific Library](https://www.gnu.org/software/gsl/) `matrix_view`.
 It points to a section of a C++ `vector` and interprets that section as a matrix.
 Matrix manipulations can then be done as usual.
 The matrices are [column-major](https://en.wikipedia.org/wiki/Matrix_representation).
-See documentation for the available methods.
+See [documentation](https://bayesicresearch.org/software/bayesicmatrix/) for the available methods.
+Matrix dimensions are checked when necessary, unless the `-DPKG_DEBUG_OFF` compiler flag is set.

 ## Dependencies

 ### BLAS/LAPACK

 Interfaces to a subset of [BLAS](https://www.netlib.org/blas/) and [LAPACK](https://www.netlib.org/lapack/) routines is available.
 People prefer a variety of implementations of these libraries.
-I have to possibilities built-in:
+I have two built-in possibilities:

 - Using the libraries included with [R](https://cran.r-project.org/), useful for writing R extensions.
 - Using a stand-alone library, in particular Intel's [Math Kernel Library](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onemkl.html).
-To use this option, include the `-DNO_REXT` flag while compiling and make sure MKL is reachable by the compiler.
+To use this option, include the `-DNO_REXT` compilation flag and make sure MKL is visible to the compiler.

 Using other libraries is also possible, but you may need to modify the `#include` statement for BLAS and LAPACK.
 If you want to use CBLAS, you may also need to modify routine names.